eik-lib/website/docs/overview.md

 Eik has support for storing Import Maps under a dedicated namespace.
 Import Maps are versioned and immutable and can be aliased in the same way that assets can.

-Eik's mapping utils is used to apply Import Maps to assets during bundling.
+Eik's mapping utils are used to apply Import Maps to assets during bundling.

 ## Mapping it together